pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 A round of introductions is a great way for people to get to know a bit about each other and to feel more comfortable.
 Even if people are already acquainted, they can share more specifically about their role or perspective in the Loomio group.

 New groups start with an introductions thread automatically.
 We recommend you edit the thread to make it yours, with a prompt relevant to your group.

 To edit the introductions thread, click into it and select the edit option in the context box.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CGUH3UJrxfQ" frameborder="0" allowfullscreen></iframe>

 ## Invite people 🙋
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nm9hoOofblw" frameborder="0" allowfullscreen></iframe>

 You're ready to invite people into the group!
 Loomio is a group collaboration tool, so this is an important step.